Stanford Human Rights Center Fellowship

 The Center will consider proposals that link NGOs in the developing world with NGOs in developed countries, as long as the focus of the work and the bulk of the time will be spent in the developing country.
 The Center may, in special circumstances, accept a proposal for work within a governmental or intergovernmental human rights organization.

 Students are encouraged to think creatively about the organizations to which they would like to apply and to discuss potential sponsoring organizations with the Center’s Director, as well as the staff of the International Human Rights and Conflict Resolution Clinic early in the planning process.
 The Center will make the final determination as to the eligibility of the proposed organization.
+Applicants are strongly encouraged to consult with the Center's Deputy Director throughout the application process to ensure that their proposed organization meets eligibility criteria.

 Each fellow will be responsible for the organization of major event or conference at Stanford, which s/he will develop and implement jointly with the faculty and staff of the Center.
 The fellow will be required to return at least once (at the Center’s expense) during the year of the fellowship for the event.
 Applicants are not required but may wish to include a basic plan for this event in their research proposal.